SummaryRead the full fact sheet

 By eating regular meals and spreading your serves of carbohydrate foods out evenly throughout the day, you can maintain energy levels without causing large rises in blood glucose levels.

-If you take insulin or diabetes medication, you may also need to eat snacks between meals.
+If you take or diabetes medication, you may also need to eat snacks between meals.
 Check with your diabetes educator or dietitian for advice and information on how to get the right amount of carbohydrate in your meal plan.

 Glycaemic index (GI) and diabetes